Ocean-OS/ocean-os.github.io/mc-assets/README.md

 # mc-assets
 - This is the repository that the Mine.craft launcher[currently in alpha testing] fetches from.
 - Do not try to copy these files, they will not run in a browser.
 - A repository dedicated to this will soon be made.
+- Unless a new runtime feature is being developed, any version before the current version will not be changed.
 ## File Directory
 ### Folders
 - Each folder holds a version.